netzerohero/paralax/README.md

 Demo clearly showcases the 3-video planes available on the picocomputer's video system, using "mode-3" bitmapped graphics.
 The source offers an opportunity to learn by its example.
-Parallax bit manipulation is performed by the 6502, not the pico.
+The parallax affect is orchestrated and controlled by the 6502 with the assistance of scrolling effects provided within the pico-VGA.

 ### Linux Tools Install:
  * [VSCode](https://code.visualstudio.com/).
 This has its own installer.